LourensWalters/data-science/notebooks/blogs/cor_art_dis/README.md

 #### Question 2
 * Can data science be used to reduce the number of Angiograms performed in settings where this is problematic?

+#### Question 3
+* What are the 4 factors most highly correlated with CAD within our dataset?

 We will attempt to answer these questions by interrogating data available to us.

 [Heart Disease Dataset](https://archive.ics.uci.edu/ml/datasets/Heart+Disease "Heart Disease Dataset")